Overview

 Timothy Blackwood, MPI Filmmaker

-If you are interested in receiving notifications about the Short Film Lab and future application opportunities, click below to sign up for MPI filmmaker notifications.
+Applications for MPI’s 2026 Short Film Lab are now closed.
+If you are interested in receiving notifications about additional MPI lab and workshop opportunities, click below to sign up for MPI filmmaker notifications.